pybricks/pybricks-api/doc/main/micropython/umath.rst

 :mod:`umath <umath>` -- Math functions
 ============================================================

+This MicroPython module is similar to the `math module`_ in Python.
+It is available on these hubs:

 .. pybricks-requirements:: stm32-extra stm32-float

-This MicroPython module is similar to the `math module`_ in Python.

 .. module:: umath